 A case management model has been implemented to assist students with resource connection by conducting an in-take session to fully understand and assess their non-academic challenge and develop a plan to connect the student to resources.
 Before the campus closure due to the COVID-19 pandemic, a Professional Expert was hired to research and develop holistic resources available within the community.
-This position also worked with Peer Navigators, which are students enrolled in Peace Studies courses and volunteered as part of service-learning hours required in the course curriculum.
+This position also worked with Peer Navigators, which were students enrolled in Peace Studies courses and volunteered as part of service-learning hours required in the course curriculum.
 Peer Navigators were trained to conduct five-minute presentations in the classroom to increase awareness of the services in the center and were also available to connect with students and provide a sense of belonging and understanding.
 The Professional Expert served as the first contact in the lobby area of the center and answered all incoming calls to assist with the logistics of reserving spaces in the center including the classroom, private office, and conference room.
-Above all, the main area of focus for the Professional Expert is to fully identify and update on- and off-campus resources by areas of need.
+Currently, the professional expert contacts all student referrals within 24 hours to conduct an intake and document the challenges that the student is facing.
+The case is evaluated for resource connection and Equity emergency grant eligibility.
+Students may qualify for up to a \$500 grant per semester to address challenges such as housing, childcare, auto expenses, etc. Above all, the main area of focus for the Professional Expert is to fully case manage and update onand off-campus resources by areas of need.
 Areas of focus include nutritional insecurity, veterans, housing and homestay, global and cultural, disabled students, undocumented students, recruitment, enrollment, and LGBTQ+.